Kyczan/kowal-pro-blog/src/posts/2021-05-13/post.md

 - [ESLint](https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint)
 - [stylelint](https://marketplace.visualstudio.com/items?itemName=stylelint.vscode-stylelint)

 There is also available [Prettier](https://marketplace.visualstudio.com/items?itemName=esbenp.prettier-vscode) extension, but we won't use it.
+(If you want to use Prettier alongside ESLint please reffer to [this article](https://blog.theodo.com/2019/08/empower-your-dev-environment-with-eslint-prettier-and-editorconfig-with-no-conflicts/).)

 Next update VSCode settings (in `.json` format) and add following lines: